by Andrea M. Darcy

 - there are no other diagnoses that match what the sufferer is experiencing

-Many of the symptoms of PTED are the same as PTSD, such as feelings of helplessness, blaming yourself, feeling edgy and aggressive, sleep troubles, appetite change, reduced libido, lowered motivation, and phobias around revisiting places that remind you of the event.
+Many of the symptoms of PTED are the same as PTSD.
+These include feelings of helplessness, blaming yourself, feeling edgy and aggressive, and sleep troubles.
+And also appetite change, reduced libido, lowered motivation, and phobias around revisiting places that remind you of the event.

-The difference between post-traumatic embitterment disorder and post-traumatic shock disorder is that PTSD sets off constant panic reactions that leaves you on high alert, whereas PTED does not cause this constant fear state but rather a state of fury and helplessness (embitterment).
+The difference between post-traumatic embitterment disorder and post-traumatic shock disorder is that PTSD sets off constant panic reactions that leaves you on high alert.
+PTED does not cause this constant fear state but rather a state of fury and helplessness (embitterment).

-As Linden’s research shows, bitterness can lead to long term psychological distress that affects everything from your sleeping patterns, appetite, and sex drive.
+As Linden’s research shows, bitterness can lead to long term psychological distress.
+It affects everything from your sleeping patterns, appetite, and sex drive.
 What other effects can bitterness have on your life?

 Changes personality and self-image.